brikis98/yevgeniy-brikman-homepage/_posts/2011-07-25-apartment-hunting-tips-and-tricks.md

 Craigslist UI not quite doing it for you?
 Me neither.
 Padmapper overlays craigslist listings
 - as well as a few other apartment sites - on top of a Google Map, so you have a nice, visual interface to help you find your next home.
-There are also some nice filters (price, # bedrooms, photos, etc), visual indications of which posts you've already clicked on, and even support for email alerts that match your selected view &amp; filters.
+There are also some nice filters (price, # bedrooms, photos, etc.), visual indications of which posts you've already clicked on, and even support for email alerts that match your selected view &amp; filters.
 This has been my go-to site for apartment hunting.